shanchengnb/resit/README.md

 ## ⚠️ Critical Note: QMD File Available for Direct Execution
+Run the first code block to install the required libraries.
+If it doesn’t work, you can directly run the following command in Jupyter Notebook or IPython to install all necessary packages:

+!pip install pandas==2.2.3 numpy==1.26.4 matplotlib==3.9.2 seaborn==0.13.2 wordcloud==1.9.4 geopandas==1.0.1 scikit-learn==1.6.1 requests==2.32.3 tqdm==4.67.1

 If library installation fails: The final version of my QMD file is available on GitHub: 24034306ChengShan.qmd .
 You can use this file to run the analysis directly without needing to re-install packages manually.